ohdsp/BUF-DiffToSE-ADAU1966/README.md

 4. Fire up Kicad
 5. Open the main project file C:\Electronics\OHDSP\BUF-DiffToSE-ADAU1966\Schematics\BUF-DiffToSE-ADAU1966.pro
 6. (Optional) Setup Pcbnew component library as below.
-7. Do as you wish with the project, just keep it under TAPR Open Hardware License
+7. Do as you wish with the project, just keep it under the TAPR Open Hardware License.

 Make sure your git setup doesn't exclude files used in the project (like .LIB files) or things may go wrong down the line.